cancel

 - General Availability: Date the hardware was available for sale

-- Last Availability: Last date the hardware is available for purchase from the vendor
+- Last Availability: Last date the hardware is available for purchase from the manufacturer

-- End of Support (EOS) or Obsolete: Date when any form of support from the vendor ceases to exist
+- End of Support (EOS) or Obsolete: Date when any form of support from the manufacturer ceases to exist

 Notes on the definitions of Support: